Three Cold Spring family members are working on new BYUtv series

 The whole family is pleased to be back in Cold Spring, which Plummer said “is like Granite Flats in real life: a small town full of colorful people.
 We go deeper than the clichés of small-town life here — it’s almost like we’re in the fictional world we created.”

 Guest has a more down-to-earth assessment: “It’s great to come back to more space … and Whistling Willie’s is different!”

 It’s via the words of Charlie, though, that the family’s destiny may flow: “I’m getting used to not getting up so early.
 It’s kind of nice to be back in a small town — but I like traveling a lot.”

 Granite Flats can be seen on BYUtv on Sunday nights at 8 p.m.
 BYUtv is channel 374 on DirecTV and channel 9403 on Dish Network.
 It is also streamed on BYUtv.org, where the previously aired episodes (beginning on April 7) can be found as well.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.